maurixavi/english-practice-app/README.md

-# english-practice-app
+# English Practice Application

-English Practice JavaScript Application through interactive quizzes
+Enhance your English language skills through interactive trivia quizzes.
+Practice grammar, vocabulary, and more with a diverse set of questions from various categories.